acend/container-basics-training/content/en/docs/03.0/_index.en.md

   * Read the Dockerfile that was used to build the image
   * Check the base image

-After an image has been downloaded, you may then run a container using the downloaded image with the `run` subcommand.
-If an image has not been downloaded when Docker is executed with the `run` subcommand, the Docker client will first download the image, then run a container using it:
+After an image has been downloaded, you may then run a container using the downloaded image with the `run` sub command.
+If an image has not been downloaded when Docker is executed with the `run` sub command, the Docker client will first download the image, then run a container using it:

 ```bash
 docker run hello-world:linux